 The second webinar, held in May 2021 followed a similar format with 3 more housing professionals again covering areas where GIS was helping them.
 Grounds Maintenance capture was covered again, this time sharing actual figures of how much money can be saved, How having T-Marks in your GIS can save officers time and offer a far more efficient service, and there was an interview with Cottsway Housing Association and how they were using GIS and Open Data to help their Community Investment programme with their Community Insight mapping.

-Plans are now being put in place for a third webinar to be held in the Autumn and we would welcome any GIS users who would wish to share their experiences.
+Plans are now being put in place for a third webinar to be held in the Spring and we would welcome any GIS users who would wish to share their experiences.
 You don’t need to be a client to get involved.

 Meet below your fellow housing professionals who shared best practice and if you scroll to the bottom of the page there are links to recordings of the 2 webinars should you wish to watch them.
 Each one lasts around one hour.